 The application periods for Finnish courses are in August and in November.
-The application period for the Autumn 2019 courses is from the 1st to the 13th of August 2019.
+The application period for the Autumn 2020 courses is from 27th July to 11th August 2020.
 You can apply either through e-application or by printing the application form and sending it to the school postal address.
 The application forms are also available in all school offices.
 If the number of applicants exceeds the available places, the students will be chosen on the course by lottery.
 The students will receive a letter of acceptance or rejection at their home address.

 The courses are organized in four locations:

 Alkeiskurssi / Beginner's course)

 (starting level 0)

 Jatkokurssi / Continuation course